We've all heard of the London and Boston marathons, but what about these adventurous running races?Read more...

 There are three seasons.
 The months between November and March are hot and wet, those between April and August are moderate and dry, while September and October are hot and dry.
 July and August can be very cold at night.
 Despite the large amount of surface water in Malawi, much of the country is prone to drought; the absence of any irrigation schemes means that local famines are a serious threat in years of low rainfall.

 Malawi can be visited throughout the year, but for those with flexible schedules, a few seasonal factors merit consideration.
-Climatically, the most pleasant time to travel is during the southern hemisphere winter, from May to October, which is characterised by warm to hot days and temperate to cool nights, depending greatly on altitude.
+Climatically, the most pleasant time to travel is during the southern hemisphere winter, from May to October, which is characterised by warm to hot days and temperate to cool nights, depending greatly on altitude (October is very hot in most of Malawi, but it’s the optimum time to visit the Nyika, as the wild flowers flourish then).
 Winter is also the dry season, so rain is unlikely to cause road damage or otherwise disrupt your travel plans, the risk of contracting malaria is greatly reduced, and game viewing is at its best as the vegetation dies back, increasing visibility, and animals congregate on perennial water sources.

 An advantage of travelling during the summer months of November to April is that rain transforms the parched winter landscape to a lush paradise alive with green foliage, colourful wild flowers and a wealth of fresh fruits and vegetables.
 Climatically, while the lakeshore can be oppressively hot and humid in summer, the higher-lying areas are balmier, remaining warm at night.
 A special-interest group for whom summer is the optimum time to be in Malawi is birdwatchers: between November and April, resident species are boosted by a variety of Palaearctic and intra-African migrants, and many species shed their dowdy winter plumage for brighter breeding colours.

-What follows is not a suggested itinerary, then, but an annotated list of some of Malawi’s most alluring spots, some well known, others more obscure, all of them worth visiting.
+What follows is a list of some of Malawi’s most alluring spots, some well known, others more obscure, all of them worth visiting.

 The most popular resort on the southern lakeshore, Cape Maclear is centred on the relaxed fishing village of Chembe, and great for snorkelling, diving and kayaking in the cichlid-rich waters of Lake Malawi National Park.